 The longer it takes for a page to load, the fewer pages a visitor is going to want to load during their visit, and the less likely they are going to be to convert – whether that means placing an order, filling out a form, or making a download.

-So when evaluating mobile UX, page load has to be a factor.
+When evaluating mobile UX, page load has to be a factor

 And while we have previously gone into more detail on how in our 12 Ways to Speed Up Your Mobile Site, the big two take-aways are that a faster mobile site needs to reduce page size and requests.